mother-of-all-self-hosting/ansible-role-immich-kiosk/docs/configuring-immich-kiosk.md

 See the project's [documentation](https://docs.immichkiosk.app/) to learn what Immich Kiosk does and why it might be useful to you.

+## Prerequisites

+To run an Immich Kiosk it is necessary to prepare an Immich server.

+If you are looking for an Ansible role for Immich, you can check out [ansible-role-immich](https://github.com/mother-of-all-self-hosting/ansible-role-immich) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.

 ## Adjusting the playbook configuration

 To enable Immich Kiosk with this role, add the following configuration to your `vars.yml` file.